Skip to main content

 Install Jaeger and Prometheus

-After that, we install Jaeger to store and visualize trace events.
+After that, you install Jaeger to store and visualize trace events.

 helm repo add jaegertracing https://jaegertracing.github.io/helm-charts